Dozens more possible jurors are screened in Weinstein retrial

 The panel started taking shape Wednesday, when five women and four men were picked for the redo of the landmark #MeToo-era trial.
 They were chosen after several stages of screening and questioning, a multistep process that's common for long felony trials in Manhattan.
 Weinstein's retrial is expected to run at least through the end of May.

-A new group of over 80 prospective jurors was brought into court Thursday for the first stage of selection: a show-of-hands response to whether they had schedule conflicts or felt they couldn't be fair and impartial because of the nature and news coverage of the case.
+Over 140 prospective jurors were brought into court Thursday for the first stage of selection: a show-of-hands response to whether they had schedule conflicts or felt they couldn't be fair and impartial because of the nature and news coverage of the case.

-As in earlier groups, about two-thirds raised their hands and were excused.
-That left fewer than 30 people to advance to the next level of questioning.
+As in earlier rounds, about two-thirds raised their hands and were excused.
+Even one person who didn't raise their hand soon had second thoughts, telling the judge — without other potential jurors in earshot — that she wasn't sure she could disregard all that she'd read about the case over the years.

+Ultimately, about 50 people were set to advance to the next stage of questioning Thursday afternoon.

 Weinstein, an Oscar-winning producer and onetime Hollywood power broker, is charged with raping two different women — an aspiring actor and a production assistant — on separate occasions.
 He also is charged with forcing oral sex on another woman.